 From our humble beginnings, our mission and core values have remained steadfast.
 For many families, it is a constant struggle to live, work and raise a family on Long Island.
 We are dedicated to taking the worry out of summer planning by providing the most fun, safe and affordable camp experience possible.

-Today, Joanne Turnier, MS, RN, ACNS-BC, CNRN, CT is the Program Manager for Health Literacy in the office of Diversity, Inclusion and Health Literacy for the North Shore-LIJ Health System.
+Today, Joanne Turnier, DNP, MS, RN, ACNS-BC, NC-BC is a faculty member at St. Joseph’s College and a Board Certified Integrative Nurse Coach in private practice.
 She is also our Health Director, and Vice President of Strategic Operations.

 Gary Turnier MS, Ed. is a retired Dean of Students for the New York City Department of Education, and is our President, CEO and Executive Director.